atlemagnussen/backslash-site/articles/arch-linux-install.md

 - Create config ```grub-mkconfig -o /boot/grub/grub.cfg```

 ## After first reboot
+### Network
 #### NetworkManager
+There is probably no network after reboot, test if device is present: ```lspci -v | less``` and look for 'Ethernet', then look for 'Kernel driver in use:' in the same section.

+Check if this driver is loaded ```dmesg | grep r8169```
+Should display something like:
+**r8169 Gigabit Ether driver 2.3LK-NAPI loaded...enp4s0: renamed from eth0**

+If this is ok test link with ```ip link show dev enp4s0```:
-This is the simplest choice, it also has dbus events for status bars to listen to.
+If things look OK just missing ip address, you only need to set up a network manager This is the simplest choice, it also has dbus events for status bars to listen to.
 Install:
 ```sh